Riding Hero: Development and release

 Riding Hero was the first title developed for the Neo Geo platform that featured multiplayer support via LAN play.

 Riding Hero was initially first launched for arcades on July 24, 1990, becoming the first title in the Neo Geo library that featured "Multi Play" (Multi-Link) support that allowed two systems to be connected via a phone jack port integrated into each cartridge for LAN play.
-The game was then released for Neo Geo AES on July 1, 1991 and retained the LAN support for versus play.
+The game was then released for Neo Geo AES on July 1, 1991, and retained the LAN support for versus play.
 The title was later re-released for the Neo Geo CD on May 26, 1995, with minimal changes compared to the original MVS and AES versions minus the multiplayer mode.
 It has received a re-release in recent years on various digital distribution platforms such as the PlayStation Network, Nintendo eShop and Xbox Live by HAMSTER Corporation.

 Reception

 In North America, it was the top-grossing new video game on the RePlay arcade charts in November 1990.
 RePlay later reported Riding Hero to be the fifteenth most-popular arcade game in January 1991.

-The game had some notable issues, the most common being how easy it was for the AI to put the player in a spin often times unrecoverable.
+The game had some notable issues, the most common being how easy it was for the AI to put the player in a spin oftentimes unrecoverable.
 The vehicle movement was too predictable and bike itself ran choppy and the braking was weak.

 Riding Hero was received with a mostly mixed reception from critics and reviewers since its original release.